How to Get to and Around Paris

 Beauvais airport has a shuttle service from Paris Beauvais to Porte Maillot Bus Station (at the entrance of Paris).
 The journey of 1h 15min.
 Once you arrive at Porte Maillot Bus Station, you will need to take the metro (which is around the corner) to reach your final destination.
 The shuttle ticket does not include the Paris Metro ride.

 Traveling to Paris by Train

 » Paris train stations are located within the city.
-If you are traveling to Paris by train the best way to reach your hotel, or apartment in Paris from any train station is by metro.
+If you are traveling to Paris by train, the best way to reach your hotel or apartment in Paris is by metro.

 - Gare de l’Est is connected to metro lines 7, 5 and 4

 - Gare du Nord is connected to metro lines 4, 5 and train RER B

 - Gare de Lyon is connected to metro lines 1, 14 and train RER A